 Myth 6: Product managers are product designers:

-Designers are the closest to the users and the strongest advocates for them.
-They are responsible for understanding the users deeply, and then creating experiences that solve those problems in the best possible manner.
+Designers are closest to the users and their strongest advocates.
+They are responsible for understanding the users deeply and then creating experiences that solve those problems in the best possible manner.

 Myth 7: Product managers are not data scientists: